zkcrossteam/zkc-by-example/README.md

 # zkc-by-example

-> zkc-by-example contains some examples demonstrating how to create a ZKCross wasm application, generate and verify the zkProof on-chain by using [zkc-sdk][1].
+This repo contains examples demonstrating how to create wasm applications using [zkc-sdk][1].

 ## Example list

 1.  **Hello World**

-    To get started, we'll compile TypeScript/C/Rust into WebAssembly and initialize it with the zkc-sdk.
-Then, we can call the methods exported from WebAssembly..
+    This example demonstrates how to compile code written in TypeScript/C/Rust into WebAssembly, and then how to load the Wasm image and call exported functions in a Web Application by utilizing [zkc-sdk][1].

+    Check the [hello-world.md][17] for more details.

-2.  **ZK Hello World**
+3.  **ZK Hello World**

-    Basics of zkWasm-C. In this example, we'll add zkWasm-C as a submodule, compile it, and call its methods.
-Afterwards, we'll prove our inputs and deploy the proof to the chain with zkc-sdk
+    This example guides you through initializing an instance of the WebAssembly module, calling its functions, and ensuring the correct execution of the function by generating a zero knowledge proof and verifying the zkProof on-chain using the [zkc-sdk][1].

+    Check the [zk-hello-world.md][18] for more details.

-3.  **Dice Game**
+5.  **Dice Game**

     For a more advanced challenge, we'll create a complete ZKCross web application, which involves compiling and running the wasm file, creating and deploying the wasm application, and submitting the proof for deployment on the chain.

+    Check the [dice-game.md][19] for more details.

 ## Technology Stack